 Hub and Spoke Connection

-In this, the central hub acts like a message broker through which all the requests or messages are passed.
-The hub has an integration engine that serves to translate messages for its spokes (multiple subsystems) helping them communicate with each other.
+In this integration model, the central hub acts like a message broker through which all the requests or messages are passed.
+The hub has an integration engine that serves to translate messages for its spokes (multiple subsystems), helping them communicate with each other.

-The hub plays a traffic cop role, mediating, filtering, and transferring information.
 Here, spokes can be easily added without disturbing the architecture.
-But the downside to this is that an additional hop in the form of a hub increases latency.
+However, the downside is that an additional hop in the form of a hub increases latency.
 This model is widely used in e-commerce and financial services.

-Today, modern integration solutions and platforms make these connection models seem simple but the reality is more complicated than that.
-A single model may not be sufficient since there can be many diverse technologies in the picture.
-So companies sometimes combine all 3 patterns in their integration ecosystem.
+Today, modern integration solutions and platforms make these connection models seem simple, but the reality is more complicated than that.

-It has a library of pre-built connectors which help disjunct applications to connect and communicate with each other, without having to bother about how they are hosted (on-premise/ cloud).
+It has a library of pre-built connectors, which help disparate applications connect and communicate with each other, without having to worry about how they are hosted (on-premise/ cloud).

 Hybrid Integration Platform (HIP)

-This is a generic version of iPaaS offerings.
-A hybrid integration platform enables cloud-based solutions (public /private) or on-premise systems to seamlessly integrate with one another and work as a single unit.
+HIP is a generic version of iPaaS offerings.
+A hybrid integration platform enables cloud-based solutions (public /private) or on-premise systems to integrate and work as a single unit seamlessly.

 - Protocol connectors – to handle various protocols like HTTP, TCP, etc.